Identification and Model Testing in Linear Structural Equation Models using Auxiliary Variables: Equivalence of IV Definitions

 Suppose there is an intersection loop of size $n$, consisting of $p_1,...,p_n$, with corresponding triples $(z_1,p_1,W_1),(z_2,p_2,W_2),...,(z_n,p_n,W_n)$.
 We claim that these triples can be replaced a new set: $(z_1,p_n[z_1 \sim y],W'_1),(z_2,p_1[z_2 \sim y],W'_2),...,(z_n,p_{n-1}[z_n \sim y],W'_n)$.

-First note that each of the new paths is valid (since the original paths were half-treks, and intersected from $Right$, meaning that $p_i[z_{i+1} \sim y]$ is a directed path from $z_{i+1}$ to $y$).
+First note that each of the new paths is valid (since the original paths intersected from $Right$, meaning that $p_i[z_{i+1} \sim y]$ starts with $z_{i+1}\rightarrow$).
 These new paths have no sided intersection (see lemma \ref{lemma:switchorder}).
 Furthermore, these new paths cannot be part of any intersection loop, since none of them start with bidirected edges.
 This means that we only need to do one pass through all the loops in the original instrumental set to remove them all.

-Finally, we mirror the arguments given in the proof of lemma \ref{lemma:switchorder} to show that there exist new weights for each $p_i$ that satisfy the conditions of lemma \ref{lemma:halftrek}.
+Finally, we mirror the arguments given in the proof of lemma \ref{lemma:switchorder} to show that there exist new conditioning sets for each $p_i$ that satisfy the conditions of lemma \ref{lemma:halftrek}.
 Consider $W'_i$, for all $i=1...n$.
 We divide into two possible cases:

 \begin{itemize} \item $W_{i-1} \cap Desc(z_i)_{G_{E-}}\ne \emptyset$ - Using the same argument as in lemma \ref{lemma:switchorder}, $W'_i=W_{i-1}$ satisfies the requirements. \item $W_{i-1} \cap Desc(z_i)_{G_{E-}}= \emptyset$ - Using the same argument as in lemma \ref{lemma:switchorder}, $W'_i=W_i\setminus Desc(z_i)$ satisfies the requirements. \end{itemize}